brimdata/zed/docs/language/functions.md

 unflatten(r record) -> record
 ```

-`unflatten` returns a copy of r with all successive dotted field names converted
+`unflatten` returns a copy of `r` with all dotted field names converted
-into nest records.
-If no argument is supplied to `unflatten`, the root value
+into nested records.
+If no argument is supplied to `unflatten`, `unflatten`
-`this` is operated on.
+operates on `this`.

 #### Example: